ibm-cloud-docs/containers/cs_clusters.md

    1518888   vlan   1254     public    fcr02a.dal10
    ```
    {: screen}
    * To create a cluster in which you can run internet-facing workloads, check to see whether a public and private VLAN exist.
 If a public and private VLAN already exist, note the matching routers.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.
-In the example output, any of the private VLANs can be used with any of public VLANs because the routers all include `02a.dal10`.
+In the example output, any private VLAN can be used with any public VLAN because the routers all include `02a.dal10`.
-   * To create a cluster that extends your on-premises data center on the private network only, that extends your on-premises data center with the option of adding limited public access later through edge worker nodes, or that extends your on-premises data center and provides limited public access through a gateway device, check to see whether a private VLAN exists.
+   * To create a cluster that extends your on-premises data center on the private network only or provides limited public access through a gateway device, check to see whether a private VLAN exists.
 If you have a private VLAN, note the ID.

 6. Run the `cluster create classic` command.
 By default, the worker node disks are AES 256-bit encrypted.
    * To create a cluster in which you can run internet-facing workloads: